Cole Aldrich: Los Angeles Clippers (2015–2016)

 On July 13, 2015, Aldrich signed with the Los Angeles Clippers.
 On January 13, 2016, with starting center DeAndre Jordan out, Aldrich had a then season-best game with 19 points and 7 rebounds in a 104–90 win over the Miami Heat.
 On April 8, 2016, he recorded 21 points and 18 rebounds (both season highs) and a career-high five steals in a 102–99 overtime win over the Utah Jazz.

 Minnesota Timberwolves (2016–2018)

-On July 13, 2016, Aldrich signed a three-year, $22 million deal with the Minnesota Timberwolves.
+On July 13, 2016, Aldrich signed a three-year, $22 million deal with his hometown team, the Minnesota Timberwolves.

 On June 30, 2018, Aldrich was waived by the Timberwolves.

 On September 18, 2018, Aldrich signed with the Atlanta Hawks but was waived by the Hawks on October 2, 2018, as their first training camp cut.

 Tianjin Golden Lions (2018)

 On October 10, 2018, Aldrich signed with the Tianjin Golden Lions of the Chinese Basketball Association.
+He sprained his knee while playing and returned home.

+Aldrich planned to have a year-long break from basketball but made the decision to retire after his son was born and the COVID-19 pandemic occurred.